viltgroup/bucket-restore/README.md

 * `-p, --aws-profile string` - name of the AWS profile to use to perform requests.

-* `-b, --bucket string` - the URI to the bucket to which rollback/listing actions shouldbe applied.
+* `-b, --bucket string` - the URI to the bucket to which rollback/listing actions should be applied.
 * `-k, --gcp-key-file string` - path to a JSON key file of a GCP Service Account
 * `-h, --help` - help for brestore
 * `-t, --time string` - the point in time where to restore to.